PilzDE/.github/.github/pull_request_template.md

 ### Release planning (please answer)
 - [ ] When is the new feature released?
 - [ ] Which dependent packages do have to be released simultaneously?

+### Hardware tests
+_Unstrike the text below to enable automatic hardware tests if available.
+Otherwise use this as a request for the reviewer._
+- [ ] ~Perform hardware tests~